T-Bird Gang

-T-Bird Gang is a 1959 American film directed by Richard Harbinger in his first and final film.
+T-Bird Gang is a 1959 American movie directed by Richard Harbinger in his first and only film.
 It was co-written by and starring John Brinkley and Tony Miller with Edwin Nelson; all of them had appeared in several of Roger Corman's films.

 Plot

 A group of criminals rob a warehouse where they cosh the elderly night watchman.
 The watchman's ex-G.I. son Frank finds his barely conscious father who soon dies from the injury; his last words being that the group drove a white T-Bird.
 Frank tracks the gang down with the idea of vengeance, but the police apprehend him and force him into getting his revenge by infiltrating the gang of robbin' hoods.

 Production

 Shot in 1958 under the title of Cry Out in Vengeance, it was released by executive producer Roger Corman as a double feature with High School Big Shot as the first release of his Filmgroup company.